haixingli/haixingli.github.io/index.md

 *June 2022.*
-Haixing receives the Early Career Scheme from the Research Grants Council (Hong Kong).
+Haixing receives the Early Career Scheme grant from the Research Grants Council (Hong Kong).